anisotropy/eslint-plugin-stratified-design/docs/rules/stratified-imports.md

 # Require that lower-level modules be imported (stratified-imports)

-(This rule works correctly on POSIX systems, where the path segment separator is `/`.
+(Note: This rule works correctly on POSIX systems, where the path segment separator is `/`.
 It will be updated to work well on Windows systems in the future.)

-This rule enforces the requirement for importing lower level modules.
+This rule enforces the requirement for importing lower-level modules.
 The hierarchy should be set by `.stratified.json` in **each folder** as follows:

 ```json
 [